trufflesuite/trufflesuite.com/src/guides/getting-started-with-drizzle-and-react/index.md

 # The End

 Congratulations!
 You have taken a huge step to understanding how Drizzle works.
-Of course, this is only the beginning, you can use tools like [`drizzle-react`](https://github.com/trufflesuite/drizzle-react) to help you integrate Drizzle into your dapp, reducing the necessary boilerplate that you would have to write.
+Of course, this is only the beginning.
+You can use tools like [`Drizzle`](https://github.com/trufflesuite/drizzle) in your dapp to help reduce the boilerplate code that you would have to write.

 Alternatively, you could also bootstrap your Drizzle dapp with our [Truffle box](https://github.com/truffle-box/drizzle-box).